-George L. Austin, age 35, has served as Vice President of Financial Planning & Reporting since April 1999.
+George L. Austin, age 36, has served as Vice President of Financial Reporting & Technology since June 2002.
+Mr. Austin served as Vice President of Financial Planning and Reporting for the Company from April 1999 to May 2002.
 Mr. Austin previously served as Vice President of Finance for Flint Energy Construction Company from February 1994 to March 1999.
 Mr. Austin was an Audit Manager with Ernst & Young LLP.
 Mr. Austin has a Bachelor of Science Degree from Oklahoma State University.
 Mr. Austin is a Certified Public Accountant, a member of the American Institute of Certified Public Accountants and the Financial Executives Institute.

-Vance R. Davis, age 41, has served as Vice President of Tank Maintenance and Repair - Union Operations for the Company since June 1997.
+Vance R. Davis, age 42, has served as Vice President of Tank Maintenance and Repair - Union Operations for the Company since June 1997.
 Mr. Davis served as Regional Manager from June 1994 to June 1997.
 Mr. Davis has served as a Project Manager and Operations Manager for the Houston Region from April 1988 to June 1994.
 Prior to joining the Company, Mr. Davis worked in various capacities for Pasadena Erectors, Advance Tank & Construction Company, Kamyr Installations, Graver Tank & Manufacturing and Tank Service, Inc.

-John S. Newmeister, age, 53, has served as Vice President of Marketing for the Company since May 2000 and previously as Vice President of Tank Construction.
+John S. Newmeister, age, 54, has served as Vice President of Marketing for the Company since May 2000 and previously as Vice President of Tank Construction.
 Prior to working for the Company, Mr. Newmeister worked for Pitt-Des Moines, Inc. for 24 years holding numerous positions, including President of Hydrostorage, Inc. Mr. Newmeister holds a Bachelor of Science Degree in Civil Engineering from University of Iowa.

-Bradley J. Rinehart, age 37, has served as Vice President of Tank Maintenance & Repair -Non-Union Operations for the Company since May 1997; Regional Manager - Michigan Region from April 1991 to April 1997; Operations Manager - Michigan Region from January 1990 to March 1991; Project Manager - Michigan Region from January 1988 to December 1989.
+Bradley J. Rinehart, age 38, has served as Vice President of Tank Maintenance & Repair -Non-Union Operations for the Company since May 1997; Regional Manager - Michigan Region from April 1991 to April 1997; Operations Manager - Michigan Region from January 1990 to March 1991; Project Manager -Michigan Region from January 1988 to December 1989.
 Mr. Rinehart holds a Bachelor of Science Degree in Construction Science from the University of Oklahoma.

-Glen W. Rogers, age 51, has served as Vice President of Products, Technical & Support Services for the Company since June 1997.
+Glen W. Rogers, age 52, has served as Vice President of Products, Technical & Support Services for the Company since June 1997.
 Mr. Rogers served as Vice President of Operations for the Company from October 1993 to May 1997.
 From March 1992 to October 1993, Mr. Rogers served as Vice President of Construction managing a \$23 million dollar grass roots terminal project in Cushing, Oklahoma for Matrix Service, Inc. Previous to working for the Company, Mr. Rogers was an Engineering Manager for Williams Pipeline Company from October 1984 to March 1992.
 Mr. Rogers worked for Edeco, Inc. from March 1979 to October 1984 serving as Senior Project Engineer.
 Mr. Rogers holds a Bachelor of Science Degree in Civil Engineering from Kansas State University.
 Mr. Rogers is a member of the American Society of Civil Engineering and the National Society of Professional Engineers.

-James P. Ryan, age 46, has served as Vice President of the Plant Services Division since October 1999.
+James P. Ryan, age 47, has served as Vice President of the Plant Services Division since October 1999.
 Mr. Ryan is responsible for West Coast AST Operations, Turnarounds and Plant Maintenance operations.
 Mr. Ryan has 21 years of construction related experience in the area of heavy industrial construction.
 Mr. Ryan was a 1979 graduate from Purdue University in Civil Engineering.
 Previous employers include MW Kellogg, Kiewit Industrial Co. and Hoffman Construction Company.
 Prior to employment with Matrix, Mr. Ryan provided independent consulting services to the Power industry.